monint578/search-splash/README.md

 # Search Splash - image search web
 This application is built with React & Redux.
 SASS is used for styling.

+Application is deployed using GitHub pages.
+[Click me to see demo](https://monint578.github.io/search-splash/)

 ## ✨ Features
-* Data is fetched from [Unsplash.com] (https://unsplash.com/documentation) API
+* Data is fetched from [Unsplash.com](https://unsplash.com/documentation) API
 * You can search images using search input field
 * You can save you favorite search (queries) and use it for searching images later.
-Saved queries are stored via Redux.
+Saved queries are stored via Redux
-* Infinite scroll effect is made using [react-infinite-scroll-component] (https://www.npmjs.com/package/react-infinite-scroll-component).
+* Infinite scroll effect is made using [react-infinite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component)
-* "Loading" and "No images found" animations are from [Lottie] (https://www.lootie.com/).
+* "Loading" and "No images found" animations are from [Lottie](https://www.lootie.com/)

 ## 🚀 Building and Running the App